-In 2010 the Mayor and City Council established a snow removal policy statement to promote and support public safety as well as general day to day activity in the commercial and residential districts.
+In 2018 the Mayor and City Council updated an established 2010 snow removal policy statement to promote and support public safety as well as general day to day activity in the commercial and residential districts.

 The policy statement is available in pdf format at this LINK or you can review below.